nhymxu/dotfiles/git/README.md

 Git commits are directly tied to their parents, making it easy to navigate backwards through the history.
 But what if you've checked out some random commit and want to move forwards instead? `git children` will identify all known commits which have the current `HEAD` as their parent!

+## git nah

+The ultimate nah alias goes above and beyond the simple git reset --hard, and does a few more things:

+- Do a --hard reset
+- Run clean -df to clean up directories and files
+- Run rebase --abort if you have a rebase in progress

 ## git lg

 ```shell